-While at odds with net zero ambitions, fossil fuelled power stations are prevalent in the South West licence area.
+While at odds with net zero ambitions, fossil-fuelled power stations are prevalent in the South West licence area.

-There is a total of 539 MW of fossil fuelled generation connected in the South West licence area today.
+There is currently over 600 MW of fossil-fuelled generation connected in the South West licence area.

 This is made up of gas and diesel engines, gas CHPs and large OCGT sites.

 The annual energy output of these fossil fuel plants significantly decreases in all net zero compliant scenarios, especially in the late 2020s and 2030s, as the UK's electricity supply is rapidly decarbonised in order to meet interim carbon budgets.

-The DFES analysis does show the potential for a small near term increase in fossil gas fired power in all scenarios, based on analysis of successful planning and Capacity Market applications of sites in the pipeline.

-In contrast, diesel generation is due to air quality and environmental permitting regulations.
+The DFES analysis does show the potential for a small near-term increase in fossil gas-fired power in all scenarios, based on analysis of successful planning and Capacity Market applications of sites in the pipeline.
+In contrast, diesel generation is expected to decrease in the near term due to air quality and environmental permitting regulations.